Grades and Grading

 Institutional cumulative grade-point average is calculated by dividing the total number of honor points earned at NDSU by the total number of credit hours in which honor points were recorded, including grades of 'F'.
 NDSU GPA calculations do not include developmental coursework, which does not count toward the graduation requirements.
 Coursework/grades accepted in transfer by NDSU are not included in the institutional cumulative GPA, and are not used in calculations for determining academic standing with the University.
 Refer also to Pass/Fail Grading and Repeated Courses.

 - Students are limited to a total of 16 credits under the pass/fail grading option.
 Courses that are offered only for pass/fail grading for all students who enroll are not included in the 16-credit limitation.
+(Waived during the COVID-19 pandemic in spring 2020 and fall 2020.)

 - A grade of 'P' is without honor points and is not included in the grade-point computation; however, a grade of 'F' is included in the grade-point computation.